Shippable/docs/sources/platform/tutorial/integration/subscription-integrations.md

 You can create an integration in one of two ways:

-- **[Shared integrations](#create-shared-integration) (recommended for teams)**: These are integrations that are created at a Subscription level, and can be scoped to be used by a subset (or all) of repositories within that Subscription.
+- **[Org integrations](#create-shared-integration) (recommended for teams)**: These are integrations that are created at a Subscription level, and can be scoped to be used by a subset (or all) of repositories within that Subscription.
 Access to these integrations is controlled based on Admin, Member, and Collaborator roles.
-A user that has access to a shared integration also has permissions to view and update it in the Shippable UI.
+A user that has access to an org integration also has permissions to view and update it in the Shippable UI.

 - **[Personal integrations](#create-personal-integration)**: These are integrations that are created at an Account level, and can be scoped to be used by repositories across several Subscriptions.
 Only the user who creates a Personal integration is allowed to view integration details or update it.

 <a name="create-shared-integrations"></a>
-### Creating a shared integration (recommended for teams)
+### Creating an org integration (recommended for teams)

 - [Go to your Subscription integrations dashboard](#view-sub-integrations) by selecting your Subscription from the left navigation bar, clicking on the **Gear** icon at the top right of your Subscription dashboard, and selecting **Integrations**.